PlasmaPy/PlasmaPy/docs/install.rst

 We highly recommend installing PlasmaPy from a Python environtment created using `conda <https://conda.io/docs/>`_.
-Conda allows us to create and switch between Python environments that are isolated from each other and the system installation.
+Conda allows us to create and switch between Python environments that are isolated from each other and the system installation, while also simplifying distribution of binary and compiled dependencies.

 After `installing conda <https://conda.io/docs/user-guide/install/>`_,